Tips For Your Vet Clinic's Email Marketing Campaign

 Increase Engagement & Improve Revenue:

-The facts don't lie - email marketing presents significant opportunity to increase profits and engagement when done correctly.
+The facts don't lie - email marketing presents a significant opportunity to increase profits and engagement when done correctly.
 Research has shown email marketing is 40 times more effective at acquiring new clients than some of the biggest social media channels.
-Additionally, 61% of consumers would prefer brands contacted them via email.
+Additionally, 61% of consumers would prefer brands to contact them via email.

 Think about the varying ways you can check your emails.
-It no longer matters if you're out and about with no access to the home computer - as long as there's internet connection, email providers now exist on tablet's, phone's and laptop's and are an everyday occurrence.
+It no longer matters if you're out and about with no access to the home computer - as long as there's an internet connection, email providers now exist on tablets, phone and laptops and are an everyday occurrence.
 Your clients have greater accessibility to their emails than ever before, which increases your chances of being seen.

 Tracking & Measuring:

 The ability to analyse data from your marketing efforts is like gold to any business.
-When using an email marketing platform, you'll receive valuable insights to your clients interests and behaviours from the metrics provided.
-You'll have access to bounce rates, click-through-rates and knowledge to which of your emails gained the most traction with your clients.
-With this information, you can fine tune future email marketing campaigns to increase your sales and eventually your profits.
+When using an email marketing platform, you'll receive valuable insights into your client's interests and behaviours from the metrics provided.
+You'll have access to bounce rates, click-through rates and knowledge of which of your emails gained the most traction with your clients.
+With this information, you can fine-tune future email marketing campaigns to increase your sales and eventually your profits.

 Now you have an idea of why email marketing campaigns are important to your vet clinic.
 So, how can you get started?

 Within an email marketing campaign, you have the opportunity to create "teasers" that encourage action from your client.
 For example: if you have a new event on dog training or promotion for service, create a teaser with a link that takes the client to the specific page that will give them more information.
 This reduces the effort required to get them to take action - this will also give you great data on the results of each component of that campaign based on traffic to the page.